 Clauses of limitation are not regarded by the courts with the same hostility as clauses of exclusion: this is because they must be related to other contractual terms, in particular to the risks to which the defending party may be exposed, the remuneration which he receives, and possibly also the opportunity of the other party to insure.

-In civil law systems, caps on damages are generally valid, albeit only to the extent the cap does not violate the statutory limits to limitations of damages.
-Moreover, in some civil law jurisdictions, such restrictions will be examined to ensure that they do not unduly restrict damages in such a manner as to exclude coverage of the actual damages incurred.
+In civil-law systems, caps on damages are generally valid, albeit only to the extent that the cap does not violate the statutory limits to limitations of damages.
+Moreover, in some civil-law jurisdictions, such restrictions will be examined to ensure that they do not unduly restrict damages in such a manner as to exclude coverage of the actual damages incurred.

 Exclusion of a particular damage type